 They are a metaphor for our times.

 When we throw something “away”, it doesn’t cease to exist.
 It often ends up in nature, becoming part of the landscape we live in.
-These energy efficient lamps literally and figuratively shine a light on a big challenge our civilisation faces: can we reconcile human activity with the natural world?
+These lamps literally and figuratively shine a light on a big question our civilisation faces today: if we really want to, can we reconcile human activity with the natural world?

 If we decide that we can, we might as well do it with style.